CismonX/paleman/readme.md

 Notice: Workerman and its derivatives (Channel, GlobalData) are required.

-This project is under construction, therfore there's no manual so far. :)
+This project is under construction, therefore there's no manual so far. :)